Thurrock: Administrative history

 In 1936 the four districts were all abolished to create the Thurrock Urban District (subject to some minor boundary changes with surrounding areas, notably at North Ockendon).
 All the civil parishes within the area were merged at the same time to become a single parish called Thurrock.

 The present-day borough of Thurrock was created in on 1 April 1974 under the Local Government Act 1972, covering almost the same area as the former Thurrock Urban District, which was abolished, with just a minor change on the border with Basildon to place the whole designated area for Basildon new town in that district.
 The civil parish of Thurrock was also abolished as part of the reforms and the area became an unparished area.
 The reformed Thurrock district was given borough status at the same time, allowing the chair of the council to take the title of mayor.

 Until 1998 Thurrock was a lower-tier district authority, with Essex County Council providing county-level services.
 Thurrock was made a unitary authority on 1 April 1998, taking over the county-level services.
 Thurrock remains part of the ceremonial county of Essex for the purposes of lieutenancy.

+In March 2026, the government announced that it would abolish the district in 2028 as part of local government reform across Essex.
+These proposals were withdrawn in September 2026.